Planck 2013 results. I. Overview of products and scientific results: Papers accompanying the 2013 release

 In the next few months additional papers will be released concentrating on Galactic foregrounds in both temperature and polarization.

-This paper contains an overview of the main aspects of the \Planck\ project that have contributed to the 2013 release, and points to the papers (Fig. \ref{FigPapers}) that full descriptions.
-It proceeds in the following way: \begin{itemize}
+This paper contains an overview of the main aspects of the \Planck\ project that have contributed to the 2013 release, and points to the papers (Fig. \ref{FigPapers}) that contain full descriptions.
+It proceeds as follows: